apuunDTU/ECHO-Lab---test4/README.md

    - Example: `"projects": ["existing-project-1", "existing-project-2", "my-new-project"]`
    - The order of the list will determine how the lab notes apear in the main website.

+### That's it! ✅
+Your LAB note should now be on the Echo Lab website :)

+### PLEASE NOTE: It might take 5 minutes for GitHub to process your edit.
+Do not be confused if it takes a bit of time until your lab note appears on the website.

-### 2. Optional: Editing Style the Text of the Section Headings
+### **Optional: Editing Style the Text of the Section Headings**

 This is not essential for your project to appear, but you might want different section headings (e.g. methodology, collaborators, etc.)